botpress/botpress/docs/guide/docs/channels/messenger.md

   - Create an HTTPS tunnel to your machine using Ngrok. [**Tutorial**](https://api.slack.com/tutorials/tunneling-with-ngrok)
   - Using Nginx and Let's Encrypt.
 This tutorial is based on the Linux Ubuntu 16.04 Operating System. [**Tutorial**](https://www.digitalocean.com/community/tutorials/how-to-secure-nginx-with-let-s-encrypt-on-ubuntu-16-04)
-  - Use Serveo to create an HTTPS tunnel to your machine. [**Tutorial**](https://medium.com/automationmaster/how-to-forward-my-local-port-to-public-using-serveo-4979f352a3bf)
+  - Create an HTTPS tunnel to your machine using Serveo. [**Tutorial**](https://medium.com/automationmaster/how-to-forward-my-local-port-to-public-using-serveo-4979f352a3bf)

 ## Setup